 - Able to maneuver in small spaces and lift up to 50lbs.

-- High school diploma or equivalent and 10 years’ experience with a valid Master HVAC license at a State level; or 12 years’ experience in an equivalent Military HVAC training/certification.
+- College, Vocational School, or High School diploma or equivalent and a combination of 10 years’ education and experience leading to licensure as a Master Electrician, or equivalent licensure or certification at a State level; or 12 years’ experience in an equivalent Military Electrician training/certification.

 Pay and Benefits

 Pay and benefits are fundamental to any career decision.
 That's why we craft compensation packages that reflect the importance of the work we do for our customers.
 Employment benefits include competitive compensation, Health and Wellness programs, Income Protection, Paid Leave and Retirement.
 More details are available here.

 Securing Your Data